dataloop-ai-apps/pipeline-templates/active_learning/README.md

 <img src="../assets/pipeline_create.png" alt="Image of the pipeline creation page">

-* In the search bar, type the -pipeline name-, select the template and click install.
+* In the search bar, type `Active Learning Template`, select the template and click install.
 * Once the template is installed, click on *Create Pipeline*.

 <img src="../assets/startline_create_pipeline.png" alt="Image of the pipeline">